hiimjako/obsidian-live-syncinator-server/README.md

 - Create a GET /export to export workspace as zip
 - Create cluster of servers
 - Ad DST (deterministic simulation testing) to test chunks
+- Update text file hash on socket update
+- Add WS auth, to avoid to broadcast events to other workspaces